 Common architectural traits of flavivirus 3'UTRs comprise autonomous RNA structure formation of distinct domains and the presence of evolutionarily conserved RNA elements with specific functional associations.
-A hallmark of flavivirus biology is their ability to actively dysregulate the host mRNA turnover machinery by stalling endogenous exoribonucleases (Pijlman et al. 2008) at structurally well-defined RNAs in the viral 3'UTR (MacFadden et al. 2018).
-Homologs of these so-called exoribonuclease-resistant RNAs (xrRNAs) are typically found in one or two copies throughout all ecological groups of the genus Flavivirus (Ochsenreiter, Hofacker, and Wolfinger 2019).
-Another element that is characteristic of flavivirus 3'UTRs is the long 3'-terminal stem-loop (3'SL) structure, which is is involved in genome cyclization and panhandle formation during virus replication (Brinton and Basu 2015).
-As this element is indispensable for the virus life cycle, absence of a 3'SL homolog in sequence data is indicative of incomplete
+A hallmark of flavivirus biology is their ability to actively dysregulate the host mRNA turnover machinery by stalling endogenous exoribonucleases [12] at structurally well-defined RNAs in the viral 3'UTR [13].
+Homologs of these so-called exoribonucleaseresistant RNAs (xrRNAs) are typically found in one or two copies throughout all ecological groups of the genus Flavivirus [14].
+Another element that is characteristic of flavivirus 3'UTRs is the long 3'-terminal stem-loop (3'SL) structure, which is is involved in genome cyclisation and panhandle formation during virus replication [15].
+As this element is indispensable for the virus life cycle, absence of a 3'SL homolog in sequence data is indicative of incomplete sequencing or truncation.
+Several other structured RNAs of known and unknown function are found in flavivirus 3'UTRs, including dumbbell (DB) elements and various stem-loop (SL) structures that are either conserved throughout the entire genus or selectively found in particular virus species [16].